bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 Notice how we first decode the hex string to get a `vec` of bytes.
 We then convert that into a slice and then pass that into the `read_version` function.

-We'll now have to modify the `read_version` function in order to accept the correct argument.
+We'll now have to modify the `read_version` function to accept the correct argument.
 What do you think is the correct type for the the argument?
 Take a moment and then check back here.

 <hr/>